hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2600-project.md

 # PROJECT

 The PROJECT function processes through all records in the record-set performing the TRANSFORM function on each record in turn.
-PROJECT result always have the same number of rows as input dataset.

 PROJECT is like SQL's SELECT … INTO TABLE …